centre-for-manuscript-genetics/TAGsieve/README.rst

 	$ ./TAGsieve/TAGsieve.pyw

-Via 'dist' folder
+Via dist folder
 -----------------
 Installation is not required.
 Save the 'dist' folder to your computer, open the folder location, and double click the TAGsieve executable.

-A dist folder is only suitable for Linux.
+The dist folder is only suitable for Linux.

 .. _bleach: https://github.com/jsocol/bleach
 .. _Anaconda: http://continuum.io/downloads